 - Meet new and current transfer students and start making connections.

-Confirmed transfer students starting in Spring 2018 can now access the New Student Checklist on November 1.
+Confirmed transfer students starting in Spring 2018 can now access the New Student Checklist.
 Here is an example of some of the items that can be found on the personalized checklist:

 Complete the Tell Us About Yourself Survey